bhavanipot/bhavanipot/README.md

 I love solving complex problems at the intersection of **technology and innovation**.

-- 🔭 Passionate about STEM, especially computer science, and how it can solve real-world problems.
+- 🔭 Passionate about computer science, and how it can solve real-world problems.
 - 💡 Worked on diverse projects, such as using machine learning for predictive diagnosis in healthcare.
 - 🖥️ Experienced in **C++, Python, Java, HTML, and CSS**
 - 📚 Exploring **computational problem-solving and advanced algorithms**